 - Garlic Salt Just a pinch goes a long way.

 - Balsamic Glaze A drizzle of balsamic glaze (sometimes referred to as balsamic reduction) makes this flatbread explode with flavor.
+Balsamic reduction can be used instead.
+Found in the vinegar section of most grocery stores, including Trader Joe's.

 - Use a basting brush to cover the flatbread with a thin layer of olive oil.

-- Spread the cheese out in a thin layer, covering the flatbread.
+- Sprinkle the garlic salt over the olive oil then spread the cheese out in a thin layer, covering the entire flatbread.
 Leave about ¼ inch on each edge without cheese.

 - Bake in the oven for 7 minutes, or until the cheese is melted and the edges are golden brown.
+Remove from oven and top with fresh basil, then drizzle balsamic glaze on top.

-Expert Tips
+Helpful Tips

-- Do not over-do it on the toppings.
+- Do not overdo it on the toppings.
 The crust is super thin, so it's best to keep a light layer of toppings.

 - The ingredient amounts listed are for one flatbread sized 8 ½ by 4 ½ inches.
 You will need to adjust the amounts of ingredients when using flatbreads with a smaller or larger surface area.

-What to Serve with Margherita Flatbread
+What to Serve with Margherita Flatbread Pizza

 Questions You May Have

-No, the ingredients of naan bread and flatbread are different.
+No. The ingredients of naan bread and flatbread are different.
 Still, either one can be used to make flatbread pizzas.

-Yes.
-What makes them different is the crust.
+Yes, what makes them different is the crust.
 Pizza crust is made with yeast (which makes the crust thicker), while flatbread is not.

-More Easy Dinner Recipes
+More Dinner Recipes

-10-Minute Margherita Flatbread
+10-Minute Margherita Flatbread Pizza

 Equipment